-AlMaghrib Institute prides itself in hiring capable and qualified instructors who are able to connect with students.
-In selecting instructors, we seek people who: have a higher education degree (an Islamic arts degree is preferred); have a good command of the English language; have experience teaching university-aged students; have upright character; and have a willingness to learn and adopt exciting new teaching techniques.
+AlMaghrib Institute prides itself in hiring the very best and most qualified instructors available, those who are able to connect with students and bring the knowledge to life, making it relevant, easy and a great experience.
+In selecting instructors, we seek people who: have a higher education degree (an Islamic arts degree is preferred), have a good command of the English language, have experience teaching university-aged students, have upright character, and have a willingness to learn and adopt exciting new teaching techniques.
 For more information about our esteemed instructors, please visit our Instructors Page.

 How do I register for a seminar?

 You can register for one of AlMaghrib Institute’s seminars by going to the Enrollment Page on our website.